RemiSEGARD/testSHuite/README.md

 ## Usage

 ```
+Usage:
     ./testsuite.sh [directories ...]
 Run the testsuite with the given argument
+    ./testsuite.sh --html [directories ...]
+Runs the testsuite, outputing in an html file 'output.html'
     ./testsuite.sh -h|--help                      Shows this
 ```

 testSHuite will automatically look for files in subdirectories ending with the `.yaml` extention.